GithubArnavSharma/HandOff/README.md

 # HandOff

-After downloading the repository, type the following command into your terminal to run the program:
+After downloading the repository, type the respective command to your program that will run app.py.
+As an example, your command may look something like:

 py -3.6 app.py